pymc-devs/pymc-examples/CONTRIBUTING.md

-* **Book style**: Notebooks in this column have had their content, style and formatting updated to take advantage of all the pymc-examples website features, but still need work on the code side (either because they still use v3 or because they use v4 but don't take advantage of its new features)
+* **Book style**: Notebooks in this column have had their content, style and formatting updated to take advantage of all the pymc-examples website features, but still need work on the code side (either because they still use v3 or because they use v4 but don't take advantage of its new features).
+There is a [webinar](https://pymc-data-umbrella.xyz/en/latest/webinars/contributing_to_documentation/index.html) about the pymc examples repo and contributing to it, part of the PyMC Data Umbrella series.
 * **Done:** notebooks in this column use ArviZ and have been updated and executed with pymc3 v4.

 Therefore, all notebooks will be progressively updated along this path: